elastic/integrations/packages/apache_spark/docs/README.md

 # Apache Spark Integration

-The Apache Spark integration collects and parses data using the Jolokia Metricbeat Module.
+The Apache Spark integration collects and parses data using the Jolokia Input.

 ## Compatibility